NCEMS/energetic-origins-of-PPI-connectivity/README.md

 in which you must replace `/snakefile/path/Snakefile` and `/configfile/path/config.config` with correct relative paths.
 For example, from the main repo working directory we could run pipeline step 8 in isolation with the command:

 `snakemake --snakefile 8-protein-half-life/Snakefile --configfile config-files/s288c.config --use-conda --conda-frontend conda -c all`

-#### Branch notes

-Commits pushed on Aug 19 from Aug 18 and Aug 19 convert the entire pipeline to (hopefully) have more robust handling of dependency issues, especially related to pandas/numpy/pint problems.

-The CUDA version used in cagiada-stability.py was also updated.
-To return to previous version, revert to `be63ba5` (commit message: "Adding Y2H data to pipeline")